Echoes from the Cloister, 1969

 lecture was one of about 8 weekly Public Television presentations

-For this lecture I had access to the library and was able
+For this lecture I had access to

 Codex Millenarius (dated c.800).
 (See Notes 1 &